Curved Page Divider

 Foster Child Welfare

-Child welfare in foster care is a very vital aspect of social services that offer protection and well-being to children who cannot stay with their biological families because of different reasons such as child abuse, neglect, and parental problems, among others.
-This system aims to create a secure and favorable environment for these kids wherein they can be placed with foster families temporarily or permanently.
-There are significant physical, emotional, educational, and developmental elements involved in a foster child’s welfare.
+Child welfare in foster care is a vital aspect of social services that offers protection and wellbeing to children who cannot stay with their biological families because of different reasons, such as child abuse, neglect, and parental problems, among others.
+This system aims to create a secure and supportive environment for these children, where they can be placed with foster families temporarily or permanently.
+There are significant physical, emotional, educational, and developmental elements involved in a foster child's welfare.

 Physical Health and Safety